drawwithcode/2019-group-08-1/README.md

     socket.broadcast.emit('posMouse', mouseData);
   });
  ```
-  And this is what happens on the receiver client:
+   What happens on the receiver client:

  ```
  // Receive the MOUSE POSITIONS of the other clients and add the new users to the CURSORS array